varma-kakarlapudi/Disaster-Relief--Earthquake/README.md

 # Disaster-Relief--Earthquake

-This was done on 21-03-2019 for a Hackathon  hosted by TECHGIG in colloboration with NTT Data GDS Banglore ( https://www.nttdata.com/global/en/# )
+This was done on 21-03-2019 for a Hackathon " Code4Good " hosted by #NTTData" GDS Banglore ( https://www.nttdata.com/global/en/# ) in colloboration with Techgig .

 After attempting an written test (online) on techgig website based on Disasters and Artificial Intelligence ,we were shortlisted and then we formed a team of 3 people (Varma kakarlapudi ,Sai kiran , hemanth kumar) .